adambard/learnxinyminutes-docs/kdb+.html.markdown

 / We can also use this shortcut for defining keyed tables kt:([id:1 2 3]c1:1 2 3;c2:4 5 6;c3:7 8 9)

-/ Records can then be retreived based on this key kt[1]
+/ Records can then be retrieved based on this key kt[1]
 / => c1| 1
 / => c2| 4